Are you a beginner photographer who doesn’t want to spend much money on equipment?

 The Aperture: f/5.6 was perfect for shooting those mesmerizing portraits of the YouTubers as they were singing their favorite songs.

-I fell in love with the camera being really easy to use, especially as it had a great interface that made it super easy to take high-quality photos of all the happy people at the party.
+I fell in love with the camera being really easy to use, especially as it had an excellent interface that made it easy to take high-quality photos of all the happy people at the party.

 White Balance/Frame Rate